Trustworthy Representation Learning via Information Funnels and Bottlenecks: Conditional Privacy-Funnel with Side-Information

-where $|\mathcal D|$ is the dataset size and $S$ is the number of samples taken from the posterior $\pp{\mathbf z|x}$.
-The variational bound~\eqref{eq:variational} is minimized over the network parameters $\theta$ and $\phi$.
+where $|\mathcal D|$ is the dataset size.
+The variational bound~\eqref{eq:variational} is minimized over the network parameters $\theta$ and $\phi$ of the encoder and variational posteriors, respectively.

-In practice, we train our models with mini-batch gradient descent, adopt a deep latent Gaussian model with $\q{z}$ following a standard multivariate normal with zero mean and identity covariance, and use a single sample $z$ from the posterior for training (i.e., $S=1$).
-The choices for the generative and predictive posteriors depend on the modeled dataset.
+The choice of decoder distributions was tailored to the data type of each reconstructed feature: Bernoulli distribution for the binary features; Categorical distribution for nominal features; and Gaussian with a fixed variance parameter for the numerical features.
+The resulting loss function is the equal weighting combination.

-We note that our approximation to the objective conditions on the sensitive attribute $\s$ in the predictive posterior, unlike IBSI's variational approximation in~\cite[Section~2.2]{moyer2018invariant}.
-This means that our model emphasizes the distinction between $\z$ and $\s$ in the predictor and has the extra feature of allowing interventions in the representation space, allowing for \textit{counterfactual predictions}.
+We note that our approximation to the objective conditions on the sensitive attribute $\s$ in the predictive posterior, unlike IBSI's variational approximation in~\citep[Section~2.2]{moyer2018invariant}.
+This means that our model emphasizes the distinction between $\z$ and $\s$ in the predictor and has the additional feature of allowing interventions in the representation space, allowing for \textit{counterfactual predictions} (cf. Section~\ref{sec:results:classifier}).